 The stories of the key figures and events of the U.S. Civil Rights Movement of the 1960’s told through the songs of the period.
 With songs by Bob Dylan, Pete Seeger, Janis Ian, Phil Ochs, and traditional spirituals.

-Click here to open the program on the Ministry of Education’s website:
+Click here to see the program as it appeared on the Ministry of Education’s website:

 “Like a Rolling Stone”